 TF-B (2D) system: Preparation and installation of a microphone through a small hole in the wall to the adjacent (to be intercepted) apartment known as Operational Object.
 Note the TF-B tx transmitter (2D) unit and a (black) battery which were placed in a neighbouring apartment.
-The transmission to the TF-B rx receiver in the Operational Support Point (right photo) was via central heating pipe and neutral mains, providing both units were in the same group.
+The transmission to the TF-B rx receiver in the Operational Support Point (photo right) was via the central heating pipe and earth.